HezhiCao/Notes/ROS/catkin_build_system.md

     - Packages might have colliding target names
     - One package defines variables needed by another one
     - Depend on order in which independent packages are built
-* Requires developers to specify explicit dependencies on some targets inside of their dependencies
+* Requires developers to specify explicit dependencies on some targets inside their dependencies
 * It can only work on a homogeneous workspace consisting only of Catkin CMake packages.
     - Other types of packages like plain CMake packages and autotools packages cannot be integrated into a single configuration and a single build step